 - The ability to communicate visually, verbally and in writing

-This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement, a strong academic or other professional reference; or a combination of these factors.
+This might, for example, may be demonstrated by: related academic or work experience preferably within a fashion retail store environment or a work placement at a fashion retailer; the quality of the personal statement, a strong academic or other professional reference; or a combination of these factors.

 Applicants will be expected to evidence reasons in the application for:

 - why you want to come on the course and what you will bring to the course

 - an understanding of the different roles of buying and merchandising within the fashion industry